awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-resourcepolicy.md

 ## Examples<a name="aws-resource-secretsmanager-resourcepolicy--examples"></a>

-### Attaching a resource\-based policy to an RDS DB Instance secret<a name="aws-resource-secretsmanager-resourcepolicy--examples--Attaching_a_resource-based_policy_to_an_RDS_DB_Instance_secret_"></a>
+### Attaching a resource\-based policy to an RDS database instance secret<a name="aws-resource-secretsmanager-resourcepolicy--examples--Attaching_a_resource-based_policy_to_an_RDS_database_instance_secret_"></a>

-The following examples shows how to attach a resource\-based policy to the specified secret\.
+The following example shows how to attach a resource\-based policy to a secret\.
 The JSON request string input and response output displays as formatted with white space and line breaks for better readability\.
 Submit your input as a single line JSON string\.

-#### JSON<a name="aws-resource-secretsmanager-resourcepolicy--examples--Attaching_a_resource-based_policy_to_an_RDS_DB_Instance_secret_--json"></a>
+#### JSON<a name="aws-resource-secretsmanager-resourcepolicy--examples--Attaching_a_resource-based_policy_to_an_RDS_database_instance_secret_--json"></a>

 ```
 {
   "MySecret": {
     "Type": "AWS::SecretsManager::Secret",
     "Properties": {
       "Description": "This is a secret that I want to attach a resource-based policy to"
     }
   },
   "MySecretResourcePolicy": {
     "Type": "AWS::SecretsManager::ResourcePolicy",
     "Properties": {
-            "BlockPublicPolicy": {
+      "BlockPublicPolicy": "True",
       "SecretId": {
         "Ref": "MySecret"
       },
       "ResourcePolicy": {
         "Version": "2012-10-17",
         "Statement": [
         {
           "Resource": "*",
           "Action": "secretsmanager:DeleteSecret",
           "Effect": "Deny",
           "Principal": {
             "AWS": {
               "Fn::Sub": "arn:aws:iam::${AWS::AccountId}:root"
             }
           }
         }
         ]
       }
     }
   }
 }
-}
 ```

-#### YAML<a name="aws-resource-secretsmanager-resourcepolicy--examples--Attaching_a_resource-based_policy_to_an_RDS_DB_Instance_secret_--yaml"></a>
+#### YAML<a name="aws-resource-secretsmanager-resourcepolicy--examples--Attaching_a_resource-based_policy_to_an_RDS_database_instance_secret_--yaml"></a>

 ```
-MySecret:
-    Type: 'AWS::SecretsManager::Secret'
-    Properties:
+---
+AWS: ~
+Action: "secretsmanager:DeleteSecret"
+BlockPublicPolicy: true
-        Description: This is a secret that I want to attach a resource-based policy to
+Description: "This is a secret that I want to attach a resource-based policy to"
+Effect: Deny
+?
+"Fn::Sub"
+: "arn:aws:iam::${AWS::AccountId}:root"
+MySecret: ~
-MySecretResourcePolicy:
+MySecretResourcePolicy: ~
-    Type: 'AWS::SecretsManager::ResourcePolicy'
+Principal: ~
-    Properties:
+Properties: ~
-        SecretId: !Ref MySecret
+Ref: MySecret
-        ResourcePolicy:
+ResourcePolicy: ~
-          Version: 2012-10-17
+SecretId: ~
 Statement:
+-
-            - Resource: '*'
+Resource: "*"
-              Action: 'secretsmanager:DeleteSecret'
-              Effect: Deny
-              Principal:
-                AWS: !Sub 'arn:aws:iam::${AWS::AccountId}:root'
+Type: "AWS::SecretsManager::ResourcePolicy"
+Version: "2012-10-17"
 ```

 ## See also<a name="aws-resource-secretsmanager-resourcepolicy--seealso"></a>